AXChrono/lego-pybricks-collection/4531-1 - Manual Points/readme.md

 ## Software

 The software is written in such a way that you can connect up to 4 track switches to each of the ports of the Powered Up Technic Hub.
-It doesn´t matter which port you use and how manu you use.
+It doesn't matter which port you use or how many you use.

-At first start the ports are checked for a motor and if present it is calibrated.
+At first start the ports are checked for a motor and if a motor is present it is calibrated.

-The buttons on the remote switch the following ports:
+The buttons on the remote switches the following ports:

 | Button             | A | B | C | D |
 |--------------------|---|---|---|---|